unibuc-cs/software-engineering-product-hexacode/README.md

 ### For Employers
 - **Search and View CVs**: Search for candidates based on job role, skills, and other criteria.
 View CVs that match your desired candidate profile.

+## Requirements
+- **R1**: The application must support secure user registration and login for both students and employers
+- **R2**: Students must be able to create, edit, and delete profile information.
+- **R3**: Students must be able to generate a CV tailored to specific job roles.
+- **R4**: Employers must be able to view generated CVs and search for candidates based on job role and skills.

+## User Stories
+### Student Stories:
+- "As a student, I want to create a profile so that I can store my academic and professional information."
+- "As a student, I want to generate a CV tailored to a specific job role so that it highlights my most relevant skills."
+- "As a student, I want to select from different CV templates so that I can choose a design that best represents me."
+### Employer Stories:
+- "As an employer, I want to search for students with specific skills so that I can find suitable candidates."
+- "As an employer, I want to view CVs tailored to job roles so that I can quickly assess candidates’ qualifications."

+## Backlog
+The backlog will include tasks derived from user stories and prioritized for development.
+Each story should be broken down into smaller tasks for implementation and ordered based on relevance and dependencies.
+Our progress is tracked on [Trello](https://trello.com/b/yYTxEn3y/jobsnap).